-Learn: How to Keep Track of Money
+Learn: How to Track Your Spending

 As with many things in life, your relationship with money — and how you track it — is very specific to who you are.
 Don’t just jump on the latest financial bandwagon or trendy app, or use a money platform you’re “supposed” to use but don’t actually like.

 Instead, Atwood suggests “finding money habits that suit your personality” to ensure that you’ll stick with them.
 “You are either are good with coupons or you’re not.
-You’re either good with apps like Mint or you’re not,” she explains.
+You’re either good with budgeting apps or you’re not,” she explains.
 “If you need to change who you are to use an app, a store program, a points credit card, forget it.
 Everyone needs to track their spending in certain categories — full discretionary and groceries, usually.
 Find a way to track that fits you, so you stay with it.
 That’s the goal.”